Sam Berey MBACP, anxiety, bereavement and trauma specialist

 This is what some of the people I have worked with have said:

-I work on Church Road in Hove, near the Hove Tesco's, George Street and Hove Library.
-My counselling rooms are disability accessible.
+My practice rooms are on Church Road in Hove, near the Hove Tesco's, George Street and Hove Library.
+These are disability accessible.
+I have Covid-conscious practices in place to minimise risk.

 I also work at the Brighton Therapy Practice, located in the centre of Brighton, near the Brighton Pavilion.
 My rooms are easily accessible by public transport and parking is available nearby.